Discover Chad : Geography

 The Chari River is one of Chad's main waterways.
 It rises in the mountains of the country's central region, crosses the territory from north to south and empties into Lake Chad.
 The Chari is a vital watercourse for the water supply of riverside populations, and for the agriculture and wildlife that depend on its resources.

-Lake Chad, the largest freshwater lake in the region, is a veritable oasis in the heart of the Sahel.
+Lake Chad, the largest freshwater lake in the region with a surface area ranging from 3,000 to 25,000 km2 depending on the season, is a veritable oasis in the heart of the Sahel.
 It is an essential source of food, water and livelihoods for millions of people living in the region.
 Lake Chad is also of major ecological importance, home to a rich diversity of animal and plant species, many of which are endemic to the region.

 However, Lake Chad is facing increasing challenges due to demographic pressure, overexploitation of water resources, deforestation and climate change.
 The lake's shrinking surface area over the decades is having an impact on local populations, the lake ecosystem and the economic activities that depend on it, such as fishing and irrigated agriculture.